Skip to main content

 Paying out final leave payments

-When you add the employee's end date to their profile, you will see a + Process Final Pay Payments button in the Annual Leave Taken section.
+When you add the employee's end date to their profile, you will see a + Process Final Pay Payments button in the Annual Leave Taken section of their final payslip.

 When this is selected, Tanda will calculate the payment using the method that gives the employee the higher amount:

-1. Average Weekly Pay - Based on their earnings over the past 12 months
+1. Average Weekly Pay - Based on their average earnings over the past 12 months

 Clicking on the '?' icon in the weekly rate column will give you the breakdown of this calculation.